-DISCLAIMER– This model is specific to India and its specifications vary from the US release.
+DISCLAIMER – This model is specific to India and its specifications vary from the US release.
 Please check local listing on AMAZON.com for technical aspects.
-You are most welcome to get to know the Indian review of it though. 🙂 The USA model covers a smaller area and is mostly the same otherwise.
+You are most welcome to get to know the Indian review of it though. 🙂 The USA model covers a smaller area and is otherwise the same in other aspects.

 Coway Airmega 150 Review

-Expect the Airmega 150 to clean the air of medium sized rooms sized 355 sq.ft.
+Expect the Airmega 150 to be able to clean the air of small and mid-size rooms.
+Rooms sizes within 355 sq.ft. can have their complete air volume cleaned atleast once in an hour.
+An ideal air purifier for room should be able to clean the air 5 times per hour.
 Most homes in India have smaller rooms than this size.
 Hence, in all probability it shall suit your needs as well.
 Nowadays, air purifiers having a True HEPA filter is a norm so don’t worry about it.
 It too has a good quality H13 grade True HEPA filter.
 You would miss the Smart WiFi features rendered by an App because not every air purifier is the Levoit Core 200S.

 AIRMEGA 150 UNBOXING

 My Airmega 150 arrived in about 4 days of ordering on Amazon.
+ETA in your case may vary according to your location.
 The packaging was good and the air purifier was secured in its place well.
 The pre-filter, the HEPA filter and the carbon filter were all housed inside the air purifier itself.
 The uniqueness lies in how the filters are housed inside the air purifier (Cartridge feature).
 Apart from this a user manual, a quick start guide and a power cord came along.
-I was also sent an original N95 mask inside as a promotional gift which was a pleasant surprise.
-Anyways, these days you’ll find a mask with everyone by default.
-So, now you can the old one you’ve been using!
+I was also sent an original N95 mask inside as a promotional gift which was a smart marketing strategy.
+You may not get one nowadays since COVID is over!